rubygems/rubygems/bundler/UPGRADING.md

   development and test gems.
 This magic will disappear from bundler 3, and you will explicitly need to configure it, either through environment variables, application configuration, or machine configuration.
-For example, with `bundle config set without development test`.
+For example, with `bundle config set --local without development test`.

   The removal of this kind of flag also applies to analogous commands, for example, to `bundle check --path`.